-You may be in a situation where your baby will spend time with close family in a way they never have before.
-This may be the first time you’ve all slept in the same house together.
+If everyone does get together, you might be in a situation where your baby will spend time with close family in a way they never have before.
+This may be the first time you’ve all slept in the same house together for an extended period.
 It could be the first time they’ve been around as you put your baby down for a nap.
 It may also be a time when the alcohol comes out, and whether or not you are having any, it might loosen a few lips.
 Maybe people will behave unpredictably.
 There’s a lot to think about.

 There may be other family members who have thoughts running around their head too.
 They have had some insight into your parenting and your life with new baby but, how are you really coping?
 You might be practicing responsive feeding and that’s not something they may entirely understand if they parented in the 20th century.
-These weren’t conversations they wanted to have over the phone but perhaps in person, they'll want to ask some questions.
+These weren’t conversations they wanted to have over the phone or if you were only together briefly, but perhaps during a longer visit, they'll want to ask some questions.
 For them, breastfeeding was about timing and routines and avoiding ‘spoiling’ a baby or the breast being for comfort.
 Now we understand much more about the emotional aspect of breastfeeding and the value in the breast being about more than nutrition.
 We understand that babies can’t be spoiled and responsive feeding helps to develop the right milk supply for your baby, gives them the ability to respond to their own appetite and may help them to calm or even to fall asleep.
 For many of our older relatives, a baby falling asleep on the breast was a parental failure.
 For many of us, it’s a useful tool taking advantage of the natural sedatives and relaxants found in breastmilk.

 You might be introducing solids to your baby using baby-led weaning and for some older relatives, that all seems a bit odd.
 How can your baby negotiate a broccoli floret?
 Surely, that needs boiling and mashing and can only be delivered through the medium of a spoon.
 Of course, your family aren’t daft.
 They understand how things change and recommendations change and they are capable of learning and reading but that takes effort.
 You may not be in the mood to be a one-person early years education tool right now.